core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      Instead, in case the check succeeds, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.
 In particular, the endpoint checks whether the authority (host and port) of the request URI identifies the endpoint itself.
 In such a case, the endpoint moves to Step 1.

      Otherwise, the endpoint forwards REQ to (the next hop towards) the origin server according to the request URI, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
-For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Notifications option (see {{Section 12 of I-D.ietf-core-observe-multicast-notifications}}).
+For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Responses option (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).

      If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.